git-ecosystem/git-credential-manager/docs/windows-broker.md

 ![Microsoft apps must ask to access your identity](img/apps-must-ask.png)

 Two very important things to note:
-* If you haven't connected any Microsoft accounts to Windows before, the first account you connect will cause the local Windows user account to be converted to a connected account.
+* If you haven't connected any Microsoft accounts to Windows before, the first account you connect will ask the local Windows user account to be converted to a connected account.
+You can avoid this by clicking "Microsoft apps only" link.
-* In addition, you can't change the usage preference for the first Microsoft account connected to Windows: all Microsoft apps will be able to sign you in with that account.

-As far as we can tell, there are no workarounds for either of these behaviors (other than to not use the WAM broker).
+* If you got in this state, you can change it in Settings/Your info by choosing "Stop signing in to all Microsoft apps automatically".

 ## Running as administrator